nrwl/nx-workshop/docs/lab19-alt/LAB.md

 5. Commit everything before moving on to the next lab

-5. BONUS - Create a custom workspace generator that adds a `"deploy"` target for a frontend project, so that we don't have to manually re-do the steps in [Lab 18](../lab18/LAB.md) each time.
+5. **BONUS** - Create a custom workspace generator that adds a `"deploy"` target for a frontend project, so that we don't have to manually re-do the steps in [Lab 18](../lab18/LAB.md) each time.

+6. **BONUS** - Create a new React or Angular frontend app, and test your above schematic

 ---